carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learn how to save and load models
+- Learn how to save and load models.
-- Know where to look for pretrained models
+- Know where to search for pretrained models.
-- Understand what a GPU is and what it can do for you
+- Understand what a GPU is and what it can do for you.
-- Explain when to use a CNN and when not to
+- Explain when to use a CNN and when not to.
 ::::::::::::::::::::::::::::::::::::::::::::::::